Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/sensors/types/collision.rst

 .. note:: Note about soft bodies

-   The *Collision* sensor can not detect collisions with soft bodies.
+   The *Collision* sensor cannot detect collisions with soft bodies.
    This is a limitation in Bullet, the physics library used by the Game Engine.